When we are scared or thrilled, memories are imprinted on our brains with particular vividness.

 Reframing is the process of changing the meaning or associations of a memory or a concept by placing it in a different context (‘context reframing’), or redefining or relabelling what happened (‘content reframing’).
 This helps us to make sense of a memory and put it in perspective.

-Anchoring is pretty much the same thing as Pavlovian conditioning – the pairing of a stimulus and a response, whether that happened accidentally or whether it’s done intentionally.
+Anchoring is pretty much the same thing as Pavlovian conditioning – the pairing of a stimulus and a response, whether that happened accidentally or whether we do it intentionally.

 In a traumatic incident, particular stimuli (the sensory fragments that the amygdala associated with the incident) are neurologically linked to a trauma response.
 If the event is scary enough, just one occurrence is enough to make the link.